dvd101x/mathjs-help/# todo.md

 # todo

+- [ ] Limit the length of the search element, to the longest function to be found.
+- [ ] Style
+- [ ] Swith logic to create html to alpine
+- [ ] Examples as <pre>
+  - [ ] If clicked convert to <textarea> that generates a result
+  - [ ] If clicked away convert back to pre

+# maybe
+- [ ] Make a playground
 - [ ] Add button for random functions instead of empty search
   - [ ] Empty search shows empty results
-- [ ] Layout
-- [ ] Style
-- [ ] Swith logic to create html to alpine

 # done

+- [x] Return the title to links
+- [x] Add titles to sections
+- [x] Change buttons to links and some titles to plain text without link
+  - [x] Links in nav
+  - [x] Links in doc
+  - [x] Links in search (should be the same as links in nav)
+- [x] Hide show nav elements according to search
+  - [x] Remove results
+  - [x] Make a filter to check if the search is found within the elements of a category
+- [x] Full document on a single pass
+  - [x] Initial test
+  - [x] Sort alphabetically
+- [x] Layout
 - [x] If a button is clicked, leave search as is and display the result.
 - [x] Pick random if nothing is searched
 - [x] Fix the case with sparse